Key takeaways:

 If you have a telephone entry system installed at your property, consider replacing it with one of ButterflyMX’s Video Intercoms, a modern take on the telephone entry system.

 ButterflyMX’s Video Intercom makes property access simple.
-With an easy-to-use mobile app and features that improve the access experience for both residents and property staff, ButterflyMX beats out the telephone system by a mile.
+With an easy-to-use mobile app and features that improve the access experience for residents and property staff, ButterflyMX beats out the telephone system by a mile.

 ButterflyMX vs. traditional telephone entry systems: